turbot/pipes-docs/docs/using/powerpipe/dashboards.md

 <img src="/images/docs/pipes/dash_snapshot_header.png" width="400pt"/>
 <br />

-Alternately, you can click the **Share** button to take a snapshot and share a link with others.
-You can set the visibility of the snapshot to restrict access to only those with access to your workspace, or share it such that anyone on the internet with the link can view it.
+Alternatively, you can click the **Share** button to take a snapshot and share a link with others.
+You can set the visibility of the snapshot to restrict access to only those with access to your workspace, or share it so that anyone on the internet with the link can view it.

 <img src="/images/docs/pipes/dash_snapshot_share.png" width="400pt"/>